jmoenig/Snap/DEVLOG.md

     * variadic slots in custom blocks now support '%nl' as separators and expansion labels
 * **Translation Updates:**
     * German

+### 2024-09-05
+* blocks: auto-ringify variable getter reporters when they are dropped into the variable (name) slot of variable accessor commands

 ### 2024-09-03
 * gui, objects, blocks, byob: decoupled skeuomorphic/flat UI design from dark/bright UI theme